-The excessive water in a concrete mix makes placement of concrete easy, but it also lowers the quality of the overall concrete product.
-The adverse effect of excessive water on concrete structures is very common and this article briefly explained to you about some of the effects of Excess Water in Concrete.
+The adverse effects of too much water in concrete structures is very common and this article briefly explained to you some of the effects of Excess Water in Concrete.

 Effects of Excess Water in Concrete Mix:

 Following are some of effects caused by the presence of excess water in a concrete mix :

 3) Loss of abrasive resistance

 6) Reduced durability

 1. Strength Reduction:

 Compressive strength is one of the major properties of concrete and the excessive quantity of water reduces the compressive strength of concrete.
 The extra water will not involve in the hydration process and retains in concrete even after hardening.

 In addition, this water may evaporate when exposed to the atmosphere and form voids in the concrete.
 The voids left are therefore responsible for the reduction of compressive strength of concrete.

 The drying shrinkage of concrete can be caused by excessive water.
 Which is responsible for making concrete weaker in tensile strength and as a result, cracks will form on the concrete surface.